Cantine Due Palme

 With more than a thousand faithful members, 2,500 hectares of vineyard and an annual production of some twenty million bottles that are exported to more than forty countries, Due Palme is one of the largest, most innovative and successful cooperatives in all of Italy.
 It thus comes as no surprise that their vineyards are well managed and the vinification facilities a winemaker’s dream.
 A further highlight is the spacious barrel cellar.
 Located five metres below ground, it is the only one worldwide situated under a conference room boasting eight hundred seats.

-“Hard work is part of our life”: An extract of a conversation with Angelo Maci, President of Due Palme
+“Hard work is part of our life”: An extract of a conversation with Angelo Maci, founder of Due Palme

 What makes wines from Puglia so unique?